Alex rallies for 3-0 start

 In the first half, the young Jay County Patriots, putting on the floor mostly players who would have trouble fitting into an airport hangar with their arms spread, had their way.

-In the second half, it was the Alexandria Tigers’ resolve to control the tempo and play at their own pace that eventually won the war in a convincing 71-60 win.
+In the second half, it was the Alexandria Tigers’ resolve to control the tempo and play at their own pace that eventually won the war in a convincing 71-60 decision.

 “Reece had a phenomenal game,” said Warren.
 “She did everything we expect of her.”